This post may contain affiliate links. Please see our disclosure policy.

 - Preheat the oven to 350 degrees.

-- In a mixing bowl, add the flour, baking soda and baking powder, spices and salt.
-Set aside
+- In a bowl, lightly whisk together the flour, baking soda, baking powder, spices, and salt.
+Set aside.

-- Combine the oil, butter and vanilla in a liquid measuring cup.
+- Combine the oil, melted butter, and vanilla in a liquid measuring cup.

 - In a mixing bowl with a fitted paddle attachment, beat the pumpkin, sugar and eggs until combined.

-- Turn the mixer to low and slowly add in the liquid ingredients.
-Let this process take about 1 to 2 minutes so the mixture becomes light and fluffy.
+- Turn the mixer to low and slowly stream in the liquid ingredients.
+Mix for 1 to 2 minutes until the batter looks light and smooth.

 - Using a spatula, fold the dry ingredients into the wet and slowly fold until the ingredients are blended.